 - Some cards have a 0% introductory APR on purchases, which means you won’t pay interest for a certain period of a time (usually a year or more).

 - Purchase APRs depend on creditworthiness and are usually between 8% and 25%.

 Balance Transfer APR

-- The rate you’ll pay on any balances (credit card debt) you transfer a from another credit card
+- You’ll pay this rate on any balances (credit card debt) you transfer from another credit card.

 Cash Advance APR

-- The rate you’ll pay on cash advances
+- You’ll pay this rate on cash advances.

-- When you do something irresponsible on your account, like miss a payment by over 60 days, the credit card issuer may change your APR to a penalty APR
+- When you do something irresponsible, like miss a payment by more than 60 days or make a returned payment, the credit card issuer may be allowed to change your purchase APR to a penalty APR.

-- You may be able to get rid of the Penalty APR by paying all your cards on time and using cards responsibly, then asking your issuer to lower the APR
+- You might be able to get rid of the penalty APR by using your cards responsibly, paying all your bills on time, and then asking your issuer for a lower rate.

 Did we miss any fees?
 Do you have any questions?
 Let us know with the Ask button in the top right corner, or contact us here.

 Credit Card Insider receives compensation from advertisers whose products may be mentioned on this page.
 Advertiser relationships do not affect card evaluations.
 Advertising partners do not edit or endorse our editorial content.
 Content is accurate to the best of our knowledge when it's published.
 Learn more in our Editorial Guidelines.

 Do you have a correction, tip, or suggestion for a new post?
 Contact us here.